Nishkarsh01/Sign-up-page/README.md

 Run the following command in the terminal:

 	git clone https://github.com/Nishkarsh01/Sign-up-page.git
-or download the zip file from github.
+or download the zip file from GitHub.

 ## Usage